Groverkss/Notion-CMS-Blog/README.md

 A blog with Notion as content management system.
 Imports content from notion and publishes it.

 ## Required
-1. You need to create a folder named `exports` where to zips will be copied to
-2. You need to create a `.secrets` file with the following contents:
+You need to create a `.secrets` file with the following contents:

 ```
 #!/bin/bash